 - Has a severe impact on stream quality even though the land use does not utilize a great deal of land, such as a construction site that has caused the stream to be full of sit. - Note "M" if the land use is definitely contributing to stream degradation, but is not the major cause for degradation (or is one of many causes).
 For example, parking lot runoff and trash from a shopping mall may contribute significantly to stream pollution, but they may not be the only causes of stream degradation. - Note "S" for a land use if its impacts only slightly pollute the stream.
-For example, although a farm may be present, good farming practices and conservation measures may mean the pollution impact is negligible. - .
-Note "N" if the land use is present but causing no pollution. - · If the land use is not present, do not write anything.
+For example, although a farm may be present, good farming practices and conservation measures may mean the pollution impact is negligible. - Note "N" if the land use is present but causing no pollution. - .
+If the land use is not present, do not write anything, watershed for sampling comparison.
+You might be surprised by the different types of organisms you find.